-Below we outline each type, so you can choose the best one for your job application.
+Below we outline each type of resume, so you can choose the best one for your job application.
+In addition to the main resume formats, there also introduce several nontraditional resume types to consider.
 Our free-to-use resume builder can make you a resume in as little as 5 minutes.
 Pick the template you want, and our software will format everything for you.

 A chronological resume is a resume type that focuses heavily on your work history.
 Its key feature is that it lists your work history in order of when you held each position (in chronological order), with your most recent job listed at the top of the section.

-The chronological resume structure is the most common format, and is considered the standard for most industries.
+The chronological resume structure is the most common type of resume, and is considered the standard for most industries.

 The two advantages of a chronological resume are: